-This is Switzerland’s finest Baroque city with its Old Town alleys, dotted with magnificent buildings, decorative fountains and towers, which all are a sheer delight to explore on leisurely strolls or admire from the atmospheric street cafés.
+This city is a Swiss gem with an inspirational atmosphere that is a true delight for any tourist.
+The Baroque architecture, red-tiled roofs of the buildings, towers, cobblestone streets and narrow alleys of the Old Town harmoniously assemble into an enjoyable place for a leisurely stroll or a magnificent view to admire from a local cafe with a cup of fragrant coffee.
 An incredibly picturesque setting, amazing ancient architecture that creates a very special aura with the distinct feel of antiquity, solemn ornate fountains on beautiful quaint squares, paved streets, decorated with flowers and forged iron signs and streetlamps, quiet peaceful evenings when you get a chance to just sit in the garden restaurants and bars by the Aare, enjoying a delicious meal or sipping on a tasty beverage while taking in the scenic views around and admiring beautiful historic monuments, patrician buildings and old sturdy fortifications picking over the tiled rooftops and trees canopy – all this awaits you in Solothurn.

 This city is a little reminiscent of Bern, has a rich culinary tradition like Basel, but is smaller, yet even more ornate and sumptuous, still retaining a pronounced French feel, while giving off a distinct Swiss- German vibe like many other German-speaking cities in Switzerland.
 What secrets, mysteries do hide behind its walls and what else has this picture-perfect ancient city got to offer?
 Let’s find out!

-Having appeared as a Roman settlement, Solothurn was probably built around AD 15-25 as a road station and bridge head on the road from Aventicum to Augusta Raurica or Vindonissa.
+Originally a Roman settlement, Solothurn is thought to be built between AD 15 and 25 serving as a bridgehead on the road connecting Aventicum to Augusta Raurica or possibly Vindonissa.
 A small vicus (from Latin) or settlement quickly developed around the castrum (castle).
-Actually, Solothurn is first mentioned in 219 as vico salod[uro] on the so-called Eponastein.
-The name may indicate either that a Celtic settlement existed on the site before or just be a testimony to the mixed Gallo-Roman culture in the north-west provinces of the Roman Empire.
+In fact, the first mention of the name Solothurn can be traced to 219.
+One of the things that this could mean is that a Celtic settlement already existed on the site previously.
+Alternatively, this could be evidence of Gallo-Roman culture that existed in the north-western parts of the Roman Empire.

 Nowadays Solothurn has got several different names

 Aside from the official name, which according to the official state languages sounds as Solothurn in German, Soleure in French, Soletta in Italian and Soloturn in Romansh, Solothurn is known under the name of Saint Ursens, Wenga, and also the City of Ambassadors.
-The first option is related to the legend of two Roman legionaries, Ursa and Victor, beheaded in Solothurn for their Christian faith.
+The first name is associated with the legend about two Roman legionaries called Ursa and Victor.
+Being followers of Christianity, they were beheaded and the execution took place in Solothurn.
 Both legionaries for their martyrdom were ranked as saints.
 Cathedral of St. Ursen still towers over all the buildings of the city and wears their emblem.